 The resources below were used in Dr. Bluestein’s book, The Beginning Teacher’s Survival Guide: Win-Win Strategies for Success.
-This list was taken from the final manuscript submitted for this book in 2010 and may be slightly different from the resources listed in the published book.
+This list was taken from the final manuscript submitted for this book in 2010 and may be slightly different from the resources listed in the 2021 version of the published book.
 All links were current and active at the time of publication.

 2008 Forest Sangha Calendar, Aruna Publications, 2007.

 “Adolescent Brain Development,” A collaboration of Cornell University, University of Rochester, and the NYS Center for School Safety (May 2002).
 Available: ACT for Youth Web Upstate Center of Excellence site: http://www.actforyouth.net/documents/may02factsheetadolbraindev.pdf